xeron/gh-974-xeron/README.md

 ## How To

-Build and run `unit` with the app:
+Build and run `unit` docker image with the app:

 ```bash
 ./build_and_start.sh